 - "What are the 6 types of print media?"
 Print media is basically printed materials to promote services, brands or companies.
 Its term is broad and definitions slightly vary, but typically print media is identified as leaflets, posters, direct mail, newspapers and magazine and even forms of printed banners.

 - "What are some examples of print media?"
 The most common types of print media are leaflets (which is come in all shapes and sizes), posters, direct mail, postcards, business cards, printed banners, newspaper and magazine ads and insertions.

 - "What is the importance of printed media?"
-Print media is often considered an old-fashioned and out-dated form of advertising but it is still highly- effective and had stood the test of time.
-It forms a backbone of many marketing campaigns as it's both cheap and can be highly targetted.
+Print media is often considered an old-fashioned and outdated form of advertising but it is still highly- effective and had stood the test of time.
+It forms the backbone of many marketing campaigns as it's both cheap and can be highly targeted.
 Most companies use print media within their advertising campaigns.

 If would you like to order print, be it leaflets, posters or anything bespoke as mentioned above, simply fill in the contact form on this page and we will be in touch.

 We can discuss all of the options available for print media to help you get what you need.

 Topics covered - magazines newspapers, print media in [POSTCODE].